jeremiepoiroux/kanji-list/README.md

 First of all, the task is to filter, from ten thousands of kanjis, a list with relevant (useful) kanjis.
 The most popular lists (from MEXT, RTK, JLPT, etc.) seem to have been filtered by popularity, although the criterias are unknown.
 They generally feature 2000+ kanjis, a reliable number to read the majority of common texts (especially newspaper articles).
 Projects which try to objectify the filtering exist, like [Kanji Usage Frequency](https://scriptin.github.io/kanji-frequency/).
 Dmitry Shpika had a similar goal to us, which was providing answers to the following question:
 > "in which order should I learn Japanese kanji if I have a goal of reading some specific type of texts, e.g. news or fiction?".

 For our project, we decided to analyse the Japanese Wikipedia, a large database of texts about various topics.
 Thus, we assume the necessity of using a great number of kanjis.
 We tested our calculations on the 5 millions sentences of the [Japanese wiki dump sentence dataset](https://huggingface.co/datasets/AhmedSSabir/Japanese-wiki-dump-sentence-dataset) by Ahmed Sabir.
 For the project, we then used a complete dump of the Japanese Wikipedia, as of 2022.08.08.
 The dataset (.json), prepared by Inari Kami is available [here](https://huggingface.co/datasets/inarikami/wikipedia-japanese).
+For convenience, I transformed the .json into a .csv file (I will give access to it).

 Here are some basic stats about the Japanese Wikipedia dataset:
 - The total number of articles is 1 317 738;